Mission

 Strategic Programs Division

-The Strategic Programs Division is comprised of three departments, including Claims Operations, Enterprise Risk, and Intake Management.
+The Strategic Programs Division consists of three departments: Claims Operations, Enterprise Risk, and Medical Management.
+These departments collaborate to effectively manage the potential risks faced by client state agencies.

-The Enterprise Risk Department provides risk management, insurance, and Continuity of Operations (COOP) planning services to client agencies.
-Risk Managers at SORM assist state agencies in establishing and maintaining risk management programs to protect state employees, state assets, and the public served; they also support the insurance, COOP, and workers’ compensation programs.
-Insurance Managers at SORM develop and administer insurance programs to transfer the financial risk of the state, and provide consultative insurance services to our clients.
-In coordination with the Office of Homeland Security, Texas Division of Emergency Management, and Department of Information Resources, SORM’s Continuity Planners assist agencies with the implementation of the Continuity of Operations planning.
+The Enterprise Risk Department specializes in enterprise risk management and insurance services for client agencies.
+Risk Management Consultants at SORM assist state agencies in establishing and maintaining risk management programs aimed at protecting state employees, state assets, and the public.
+Additionally, Insurance Consultants at SORM develop and administer insurance programs that help transfer the financial risk of the state, providing consultative insurance services to our clients.
+The Enterprise Risk Department is also responsible for developing and managing a return-to-work program.

 Legal Services Division

-The Legal Services Division is comprised of three departments: Legal Management, Cost Containment, and Compliance Management.
+The Legal Services Division is comprised of three departments: Legal Management, Compliance Management, and Talent Management.

-The Legal Management department is responsible for presenting and directing SORM’s defenses during various administrative dispute resolution processes.
+The Legal Management Department is responsible for presenting and directing SORM’s position during various administrative dispute resolution processes.
 Legal Management also monitors and assists the Tort Litigation Division of the Office of the Attorney General when it represents the agency in administrative and judicial proceedings.
+Legal Management is also responsible for recovering workers’ compensation benefits, medical costs, and other expenses paid on behalf of state employees injured in the course and scope of employment due to the negligence of a third party.
+Special investigations investigates and reports workers’ compensation fraud committed by system participants.

-The Compliance Management department focuses on the review and updating of existing policies and procedures.
+The Compliance Management Department focuses on compliance with statutory reporting and reviewing, and updating of existing policies and procedures.
 In addition, the department manages contracts, customer complaint/ethics, and open records functions.
 They also provide legal and policy assistance for agency-wide issues, as well as decisions that affect covered state agencies.
-They track relevant legislation and respond to Legislative inquiries, and work with executive management to comment and educate on proposed rules and legislation.
+They track relevant legislation and work with executive management on proposed rules and legislation.

 Internal Operations Division